apoloval/apoloval.github.com/_posts/2016-09-15-algebraic-types-and-rudimentary-coding.md

     osName match {
       case "Mac OS X" => ???
       case "Windows" => ???
-      // Put this of expect dragons
+      // Put this or expect dragons
       case other => throw new IllegalArgumentException(
         s"unknown operating system $other")
     }